maxboeck/mxb-jekyll/_posts/prototyping-react-with-static-html/2017-02-06-prototyping-with-static-html.md

 </article>
 ```

 The <abbr title="Block-Element-Modifier">BEM</abbr> naming scheme really comes in handy here, because you can properly namespace your components to avoid conflicts with other ones.
-It's also good practice to have a separate SCSS partial for every component (`_post.scss`, `_avatar.scss`).
+It's also good practice to have a separate SCSS partial for every component (`_post.scss`, `_avatar.scss`...).

-Include your new components in other templates with `{{% include post.html }%}`.
-Easy.
+Include your new component in other templates with `{% include post.html %}`.
 You can of course also have things like [loops and if statements](https://mozilla.github.io/nunjucks/templating.html#tags), and pass data to your components:

 ```html